-In 2017, Age-friendly Peterborough (AFP) developed a Community Action Plan that identified a clear path forward to enhance programs, services, and infrastructure for older adults in the greater Peterborough area: City of Peterborough, Peterborough County, Curve Lake First Nation, and Hiawatha First Nation.
+In 2017, Age-friendly Peterborough (AFP) developed a Community Action Plan that identified a clear path forward to enhance programs, services, and infrastructure for older adults in the greater Peterborough area: City of Peterborough, Peterborough County including the Townships of Asphodel-Norwood, Cavan Monaghan, Douro-Dummer, Havelock-Belmont-Methuen, North Kawartha, Otonabee-South Monaghan, Selwyn, and Trent Lakes, Curve Lake First Nation, and Hiawatha First Nation.

-In 2021, AFP received funding from the Ministry for Seniors and Accessibility, Inclusive Community program to evaluate the 2017 Plan and conduct community engagement to inform future goals and strategies.
+In 2021, AFP received funding from the Ministry for Seniors and Accessibility, Inclusive Community program to evaluate the 2017 Plan and conduct community engagement to inform AFP future goals and strategies.
 A summary of the results has been highlighted in the AFP Report Card 2017-2022.